m3o/services/blog/web/content/_posts/2020-05-04-introducing-micro-server.md

 In 2016, `go-micro`, a Go microservices framework was announced.
 Today we introduce the `micro server`, which builds on top of `go-micro`, and enables you to run and manage microservices with ease, both locally and across different environments.
 Whether you are running the `micro server` locally with zero dependencies (using memory or files), or on k8s (with highly available distributed systems and other third party tools), the `micro server` and the micro cli should provide a straightforward and runtime agnostic experience that is the same across any environment.

-For those who prefer action to words, the [getting started guide](https://micro.mu/docs/getting-started.html)! can give a taste of what the `micro server` is about.
+For those who prefer action to words, the [getting started guide](https://micro.mu/docs/getting-started.html)! can give a taste of what the `micro server` is about or visit the project on [github](https://github.com/micro/micro).

 <br>
 <div style="text-align: center; width: 100%;">